changhaojiang/STAT566_Final/README.md

 ### Final Project

-Assess the causal effect on Diabetes
+Assess the causal effect of a combination of treatments on Diabetes